Measures of association for approximating copulas: Checkerboard estimates for Chatterjee's xi

-which adheres perfect dependence and hence satisfies $\xi(C)=1$, but this is not the case when transitioning to the associated $2\times 2$-checkerboard matrix.
-Example \ref{ex:xi_bounds_counterexample_1} shows that even under stronger positive dependence constraints on the copula $C$ check--min copulas may yield lower values for $\xi$ than the copula itself.
+which satisfies perfect dependence and hence $\xi(C)=1$, but this is not the case when transitioning to the associated $2\times 2$-checkerboard matrix.
+Whilst the lower bound holds under the MTP$_2$ assumption, Example \ref{ex:xi_bounds_counterexample_1} shows that even under these positive-dependence constraints on the copula $C$, check--min copulas may yield lower values for $\xi$ than the copula itself.